IanShoe/IDKWebAppSeed/README.md

 In a seperate terminal window start mongo with `mongod`

-In your first terminal window `node seed.js`
+In your first terminal window initilize settings with the command `node initilize.js` Then you can start your server with `node seed.js`